synedra/interface-tiktok-live/README.md

 Notice the clipboard icon at the end of each value.

-- `Client ID:` We will use it as a username to contact Cassandra
+- `Client ID:` We will not be using this value

-- `Client Secret:` We will use it as a password to contact Cassandra
+- `Client Secret:` We will not be using this value either

 - `Token:` We will use it as a api Key to interact with APIS